raghavan005/web-development/README.md

-# Web Development Project for Smart India Hackathon
+# Online e-commerce platform for local artisans

 ## Project Overview
 This project was developed for the Smart India Hackathon with the primary goal of creating an ecommerce website to support and encourage local artisans.
 The platform provides a marketplace for rural artists to showcase and sell their products.
 Additionally, it features an innovative rental option for certain items, allowing users to rent products for a specified duration.